doncandela/mgah/mgah.md

 Modern CPU chips have multiple **cores** (as of 1/25 CPUs in consumer PCs have 4-10 cores while CPUs for HPC have up to 128 cores), with each core able to execute an independent **thread** within a process, or alternatively a full **process** which can execute Python code.
 Some fine points about **counting the number of cores**:

 - In an HPC cluster like Unity, a **node** is typically a board with two **sockets** each holding a CPU chip with shared memory between the CPUs, often along with one or more GPUs  -- so the cores per node is typically twice the cores per CPU chip.
-- Typical CPU chips can use ["hyperthreading" or "hardware multithreading"](https://en.wikipedia.org/wiki/Hyper-threading) to make the number of **virtual cores** available to software to be more than (often twice) the number of **physical cores**, giving a modest increase (much less than two) in parallel throughput.
+- Typical CPU chips can use ["hyperthreading" or "hardware multithreading"](https://en.wikipedia.org/wiki/Hyper-threading) to make the number of **virtual cores** available to software to be twice the number of **physical cores**, giving a modest increase (less than two) in parallel throughput.
 AMD calls this technology "simultaneous multithreading" while Intel calls it "hyperthreading" -- for simplicity only the latter term is used here.
 - In some SLURM and MPI settings, "cpu" refers to a **core** not a CPU chip.
 For example the `-c`,`-cpus-per-task` option to the SLURM `sbatch` command  and the `--cpus-per-proc` option to the OpenMPI `mpirun` command both set the the number of cores (not CPU chips) allocated to a process

 It might be thought that a PC using *n* cores should get *n* times as much computation done per second, provided the code can be efficiently split up to have *n* different things going on at the same time.
-However, there are (at least) three factors that often make the gain in computation speed from using multiple cores less than the number of cores: (a) the **clock speeds** of the cores may depend on how many are in use, due to automatic **thermal management** by the CPU chip, (b) the cores may need to **contend for memory access**, and (c) the available cores can be used for **multithreading by NumPy and similar packages**, or for **MPI multiprocessing**, or for **both of these things simultaneously**.
+However, there are (at least) three factors that often make the gain in computation speed from using multiple cores less than the number of cores, even with efficiently parallel code: (a) the **clock speeds** of the cores may depend on how many are in use, due to automatic **thermal management** by the CPU chip, (b) the cores may need to **contend for memory access**, and (c) the available cores can be used for **multithreading by NumPy and similar packages**, or for **MPI multiprocessing**, or for **both of these things simultaneously**.

 - **Clock speeds and thermal management.**  To  show this effect we run the the program **`count_mpi.py`** on the **16-core PC candela-21** [mentioned above](#pcs).
 The The AMD Ryzen 9 5950X CPU chip in this PC has a **base clock speed of 3.4 GHz** and a **boost clock speed up to 4.9 GHz**.  `count_mpi.py` uses MPI to run a simple program that times how long it takes to count up to a specified number (1,000,000,000 in the examples shown here) on a chosen number of cores.
 First we run on one core (the environment `ompi5` is defined in [MPI on a Linux PC](#mpi-pc) below):